For inexperienced gardeners, a common mistake when growing lavender is overwatering.

 Lavender pot plants are conveniently put in direct sunlight for good blooms and fragrance production.

 Unfortunately, direct sunlight can also cause more water evaporation from the plant and soil.
-Meaning that the pots can become quite dry after shorter time periods.
+Meaning that the pots can become quite dry after shorter periods.

 You can judge when and how much water your lavender pot plant needs by putting your finger into the soil.
 If the soil feels rather dry, water the plant generously.